m7a/erlmpd/README.md

 bug fixes on branch `masysma_changes` and then merge them into `master`.

 The default `master` should be OK for many use cases.
-It contains more code, hough.
+It contains more code, though.
 If an auditable change history is of importance to you, consider using the `masysma_changes` branch directly.

 License